-- The majority of individuals who have a mental health condition do not receive treatment for said condition.
+- The majority of individuals who have a mental illness do not seek or receive treatment.

-- Individuals fear judgment, change, the unknown, and what they might discover in therapy; additionally, they’re too prideful to actually admit they might need it.
+- Individuals fear judgment, change, the unknown, and what they might discover in therapy; additionally, they’re too prideful to admit they need help.

-- Furthermore, some people doubt the very efficacy of mental health treatment: they’re uncertain it will work and don’t think it’s worth a try.
+- Additionally, some people doubt the efficacy of mental health treatment: They’re uncertain it will work or misunderstand how it works.

-According to Mental Health America (MHA), 1 in 5 adults—40 million Americans—have a mental health condition.
-Yet, 56% of these individuals do not receive treatment.
-Why?
-While this statistic can be rationalized in part by a lack of access to mental health services, this doesn’t offer a sweeping explanation.
-Especially considering that more Americans have access to these services today than they have in the past.
-As it turns out, in many cases, people actually avoid or forego mental health treatment.
-The pros are here to explain some common reasons why:
+This statistic accounts in part for those who lack access to mental health services—but this doesn’t provide a comprehensive explanation, especially considering that more Americans have access to mental health services today than they have in the past.
+As it turns out, many people actually avoid or forego mental health treatment, due to several main reasons:

 Lindsay Raffaele, IIN Certified Holistic Health and Nutrition Coach, says that a huge roadblock for those who need mental health treatment is being judged by others—more specifically, being seen as weak.

 “I think that in this day and age, our society is so focused on bigger, better, faster, stronger, that unfortunately, something like seeking help for mental health issues can be perceived as being weak,” she explains.
 “I say ‘perceived’ because typically, this is the story that we tell ourselves, it’s not fact or even necessarily real.
 Once we create space for a more positive mindset, we see a lot of their other concerns fall into place.
 At the end of the day, seeking help for mental health issues, or any health issue for that matter, should never be seen as weak—it’s actually quite the opposite.
 It’s a proactive measure to a better life.”